Cheroxx/custom-wordlists/README.md

 ## Custom Wordlists

 Collection of custom popculture wordlists for password cracking

-Recommend using these wordlists in combination with other wordlists and/or automated wordlist generators

 #### U.S. colleges and universities